April 11, 2023 marks the 55th Anniversary of the Fair Housing Act.

-Each April, REALTORS® observe the anniversary of the passage of the Fair Housing Act of 1968 with events designed to educate about housing discrimination and segregation, and to recommit to expanding equal access to housing.
-This year, NAR is providing members with information and tools to observe Fair Housing Month at home.
+Every April, REALTORS® commemorate the passage of the Fair Housing Act of 1968 with events and education that shine a light on housing discrimination and segregation, past and present.
+Fair Housing Month signifies a recommitment to expanding equal access to housing.

 Fair Housing Book Recommendations:

 Residential segregation in America didn’t happen by accident.
-Americans of different racial backgrounds live apart because of deliberate actions by public and private actors.
-NAR’s Director of Federal Fair Housing Policy, Bryan Greene, compiled a collection of fair housing titles to help NAR members deepen their understanding of how we became divided, and of the ramifications of living in a segregated society.
-Don’t have time to read an entire book?
-Each recommendation also includes book reviews, interviews, videos and other tools to give you a quick recap.
+Americans of different races live apart because of deliberate actions by public and private actors.
+NAR compiled this collection of fair housing titles to help members deepen their understanding of how we became divided, and of the ramifications of living in a segregated society.

 Fair Housing Film and Video Recommendations:

-Short videos, documentaries, and a featured length major motion picture help educate about housing discrimination, segregation, and the people working to correct these social and economic wrongs.
+Short videos, documentaries, and a feature length major motion picture to help educate about housing discrimination, segregation, and the people working to correct these social and economic wrongs.
+Also, please visit the videos section of the nar.realtor/fair-housing page for additional videos produced by NAR highlighting our advocacy efforts and legal guidance on fair housing.

 Fair Housing Podcasts: